-technologies that maximize the value of web users' data, we do not require intermediaries to share any secondary analysis that they have applied to a web user's data when that web user switches to a different intermediary.
-The intermediary retains the property rights to the algorithms or learning it created from its former users, but not their raw data.
-Once a user is no longer enrolled with an intermediary, it must delete that user's data.
-If a user does not reenroll with an intermediary, prior to deletion the intermediary must send the user their raw data in the standardized format, so the consumer controls the data, or transfer them to a different intermediary,
+regulator would need to require that data intermediaries transfer raw consumer data in a standardized format upon request.
+The data format should be specified by the regulator, so it would be consistent across intermediaries.
+If a user's data were transferred in an unusable format, it would frustrate the goal of easy switching and vigorous competition.
+To encourage the development of technologies that maximize the value of web users' data, we would not require intermediaries to share any secondary analysis that they have applied to a web user's data when that web user switches to a different intermediary.
+The intermediary would retain the property rights to the algorithms or learning it created from its former users, but not their raw data.
+Once a user is no longer enrolled with an intermediary, it would be required to delete that user's data.
+If a user did not re-enroll with an intermediary, prior to deletion the intermediary would need to send the user their raw data in the standardized format, so the consumer controlled the data, or transfer them to a different intermediary.

 A regulator may need to address the possibility of consumers multihoming across devices.
-One could imagine, for instance, a consumer using one intermediary for accessing the internet on her laptop and a different intermediary for accessing the internet on her mobile phone.
-The consumer's data specific to any particular device will not be as rich as the pooled version.
-Ideally, this behavior should be prohibited because it makes the consumer's data less valuable and harms her financially.
-Additionally, the consumer's platform loses its position as a local monopolist over that particular consumer's data when the consumer uses different intermediaries on different devices.
-The policy response to this problem will depend on whether equilibrium prices result in a financial gain or penalty to users who run a different account for each device as well as on technological solutions for monitoring it.
+One could imagine, for instance, a consumer using one intermediary for accessing the internet on their laptop and a different intermediary for accessing the internet on their mobile phone.
+The consumer's data specific to any particular device would not be as rich as the pooled version.
+Ideally, this behavior should be prohibited because it would make the consumer's data less valuable and harms them financially.
+Additionally, the consumer's platform would lose its position as a local monopolist over that particular consumer's data when the consumer used different intermediaries on different devices.
+The policy response to this problem would depend on whether equilibrium prices result in a financial gain or penalty to users who run a different account for each device as well as on technological solutions for monitoring it.

-Conversely, multiple consumers (e.g., members of the same household) may share a device.
+Conversely, multiple consumers (e.g., members of the same household) could share a device.
 One possibility is to allow consumers to choose different intermediaries by using different device accounts through a browser, for example.
-Another is to establish a "one device-one intermediary" in which data from a smart refrigerator, for example, is collected by a single intermediary, which avoids the unworkable solution of asking different household members to "log in" each time they peek in the fridge.
+Another is to establish a "one device-one intermediary" system in which data from a smart refrigerator, for example, is collected by a single intermediary, which avoids the unworkable solution of asking different household members to "log in" each time they peek in the fridge.

-D. Enabling data portability
+D. Enabling Data Portability

-One of the more useful capabilities of a data intermediary is its ability to lower switching costs between web services.
-For example, if a user moves from one ecommerce site to another, the new site will not initially have data on the user's methods of payment, frequent mailing addresses, past purchases, and other information that would improve the quality of service.
-For this reason, the user may not want to switch ecommerce sites, and, in turn, new entrants into ecommerce will be discouraged from entering.
-A consumer's data intermediary will often have the data needed to lower these switching costs.
+One of the more useful capabilities of a data intermediary would be its ability to lower switching costs between web services.
+For example, if a user moves from one ecommerce site to another, the new site would not initially have data on the user's methods of payment, frequent mailing addresses, past purchases, and other information that would improve the quality of service.
+For this reason, the user might not want to switch ecommerce sites, and, in turn, new entrants into ecommerce would be discouraged from entering.
+A consumer's data intermediary would often have the data needed to lower these switching costs.